Tizooo/Regex-filter/README.md

 ```

 "Do Not Block:" should be used to note down commonly used words or phrases that might trigger false positives.<br>
-"BYPASSES:" should list variations that might get used to try and bypass the filter.
+"BYPASSES:" lists variations often used to bypass the filter.

 if we have similar badwords like "arse", "arsehat", "arsehead" we try to only block the similar part.
 ```